yonikremer/wiki_link_back/README.md

 # Running instructions:
 Run the commands:
 '$ cd PATH_TO_REPOSITORY'
-'$ python3 solutions.py'
+'$ python3 solution.py'
-If that doesn't work, replace 'python3' with 'python', 'py3' and 'py'
+If that doesn't work, try replacing 'python3' with 'python', 'py3' and 'py' Or simply run solution.py using the code editor

 Than you will the following messages:
-A valid url is a string that starts with 'https://' and contains '.wikipedia.org/wiki/' Enter a url to a wikipedia page
+The url must also be a working url to an active wikipedia page Enter a url to a wikipedia page

-Than you need to enter a url according to the requirements in the message

 Than you will get the following message:
-The number of workers must be a literal positive int Enter the number of workers, the recommended value for your computer is: ____
+Enter the number of workers,
+the recommended value for your computer is:

-Than you need to enter the maximum number of workers

 If the url and number of workers are valid the program will print:
-Those are the pages that the page input_url has a url to and they have a link to input_url And than prints every the output_url the satisfy: for your_input, output_url:
+Those are the pages that the page input_url has a url to and they have a link to input_url And than prints every the output_url according to the rules in the first section.

-	>both are valid urls to a wikipedia pages
-    >the page in your_input has a url to the page in output_url
-    >the page in output_url has a url to the page in your_input Every url will be printed in a separate line
+# Testing:
+You can my unit tests using the command:
+'$ python3 test_solution.py'
+Notice that testing could be slow because it's running the program many times.

+# Other notes:
+I used type hints but I know some people don't use them, I could adjust my style according the team.
+I used the following standard libraries: unittest, random, typing, re (regular expressions), urllib, concurrent.futures, os I didn't use pytest because it is not a standard library.